 Nobody wants to wreck their credit over a move.
 Here's how to keep your score safe, even if you have to break your lease.

-If you can't pay everything at once, ask about a payment plan.
-Some landlords would rather get paid slowly than not at all.
+If you can’t pay in full, propose a plan and get it in writing.
+Some landlords are open to flexible solutions if they can avoid the cost of court or using the best way to collect rent.
 Get any agreement in writing, and stick to it.
 A formal lease termination agreement can spell out exactly what you owe and protect you from future surprises.

 If your lease allows it, finding a new tenant is a win-win.
 You avoid extra fees, and your landlord keeps the rent coming in.
 Just make sure you're officially off the lease and that the new tenant is reliable.
 If you're still responsible and they stop paying, you could end up with a credit mess.